Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Proposed Successive Bayesian Reconstructor

 \section{Proposed Successive Bayesian Reconstructor}

 By building experiential kernels for an objective function, Bayesian regression can determine the sampling strategy and reconstruct the objective functions via kernel-based regression.
-Thanks to the sampler-like flexible antennas and strongly correlated channels in \acp{fas}, Bayesian regression perfectly matches the problem of \ac{fas} channel estimation.
-Following this idea, in this section, we propose the \ac{sbr} as a high-accuracy solution to \ac{fas} channel estimation \cite{williams1995gaussian,srinivas2012information,schulz2018tutorial}.
+Thanks to the sampler-like fluid antennas and strongly correlated channels in \acp{fas}, Bayesian regression perfectly matches the problem of \ac{fas} channel estimation.

+Following this idea, in this section, we propose the \ac{sbr} as a high-accuracy solution to \ac{fas} channel estimation \cite{srinivas2012information}.
 Firstly, the Bayesian regression is introduced in Subsection \ref{subsec:BLR}.
 Then, in Subsection \ref{subsec:S-BAR}, the proposed S-BAR is illustrated.
-Subsequently, in Subsection \ref{subsec:PA}, the performance of S-BAR is analyzed.
-Finally, in Subsection \ref{subsec:Kernel}, the kernel selection of S-BAR is discussed.
+Finally, in Subsection \ref{subsec:two_stage}, the practical implementation of S-BAR is discussed.